AIS shopCareers

 Ruby White

-Ruby works as a Project Officer with the High Performance Coach Development team, contributing to the delivery of national initiatives that support coach capability and system development.
+Ruby is a Project Officer with the High Performance Coach Development team, contributing to the delivery of national initiatives that support coach capability and system development across Australian high performance sport.
 She has worked at the AIS for several years, including the past three in high performance sport, with experience across program delivery, grants management and project coordination.
-Ruby holds a Bachelor of Health Science from the Australian National University and has an elite middle distance running background having represented Australia in Cross Country and Track & Field along with competing in the NCAA Division I on scholarship with Florida State University.
+Ruby holds a Bachelor of Health Science from the Australian National University and has an elite middle distance running background, representing Australia in cross country and track and field and competing in NCAA Division I on scholarship with Florida State University.
+She brings a performance mindset to her work, drawing on her elite sport experience to support effective delivery and coordination across programs.